andre-almd/Sentiment-Analysis-ChatGPT-Twitter/README.md

 2. Create a virtual environment named venv using [virtual enviroment](https://virtualenv.pypa.io/en/latest/installation.html).

+3. Activate the virtual enviroment

+4. Install the libraries required:

+    ```pip3 install -r requirements.txt```

-3. Make the create_kafka_topic.sh file executable with the following command:
+5. Make the create_kafka_topic.sh file executable with the following command:

     ```chmod +x create_kafka_topic.sh```

-4. With Docker installed, run the following command in the terminal to create containers with Kafka and Zookeeper.
+6. With Docker installed, run the following command in the terminal to create containers with Kafka and Zookeeper.

     ```make run```

-5. After creating the containers, execute the following command in the same terminal to create the Kafka topic:
+7. After creating the containers, execute the following command in the same terminal to create the Kafka topic:

     ```./create_kafka_topic.sh```

-6. After creating the topic, start the Kafka producer in the same terminal to begin sending tweet data to the topic:
+8. After creating the topic, start the Kafka producer in the same terminal to begin sending tweet data to the topic:

     ```python3 src/kafka_producer.py```

-7. Open a new terminal to execute the Kafka consumer and consume data from the Kafka topic with PySpark streaming:
+9. Open a new terminal to execute the Kafka consumer and consume data from the Kafka topic with PySpark streaming:

     ```python3 src/kafka_consumer.py```